 Our Toddler Montessori Program is a fun, loving, and respectful place for our youngest students to become independent and self-confident individuals.
+Our daycare and childcare programs are Montessori-inspired, and offer best-in-class daycare and childcare for toddlers in Fremont, Dublin, and Danville, California.
 We encourage them to explore their rich classroom environments by making their own choices from among a wide variety of developmentally appropriate materials.

 Note: people often think of our toddler programs as either childcare, daycare, or preschool using the Montessori method.
 With locations in Danville, Fremont, and Dublin, California, we’re convenient to the busy 680 corridor.